ponylang/ponyc/examples/dtrace/README.md

 ## Writing scripts for DTrace in Pony

-The following paragraph will inform you on the Pony provider and it's probes for DTrace.
+The following paragraph will inform you on the Pony provider and its probes for DTrace.
 We refer to the [DTrace documentation](http://dtrace.org/guide/preface.html) for more information on the syntax and possibilities.